monikaperez/genepy/utils/README.md

 # Utils

-1. a set of plotting tools based on [matplotlib]() and [bokeh]()
+1. helper functions to save data, generate random strings, run tasks in parallel etc.
-2. helper functions to save data, generate random strings, run tasks in parallel etc..
+2. a set of plotting tools based on [matplotlib]() and [bokeh]()

 ## Contains: